ChiomaDibor/ChiomaDibor/README.md

 ## Objective

-My journey passion lies in solving complex problems.
-I am eager to leverage my unique perspective and grow my expertise in safeguarding digital assets and mitigating emerging threats as a SOC Anayst.
+Driven by a passion for solving complex problems, I specialize in cybersecurity with a focus on Security Operations Center (SOC).
+My goal is to proactively defend organizations by identifying, mitigating, and managing cyber risks to ensure security and compliance.

 ## Skills